p-rivero/CESC16-emulator/README.md

 ## How to use
 1. Build the emulator.
 Currently Linux is the only supported OS.
-    ```
+    ```sh
     make
     ```
+    If you encounter the error `curses.h: No such file or directory`, you may need to intall the missing package:
+    ```sh
+    sudo apt install libncurses5-dev
+    ```

 2. Run the emulator.
 Specify as an argument which hex file to load into ROM.
-    ```
+    ```sh
     ./CESC_Emu my_ROM_file.hex
     ```
 3. The emulator will start running at the default clock speed, make sure the size of the terminal window is big enough to fit all the elements.